mikeyfev1/coupon-barcode/README.md

 This project is a Javascript project which parses the barcode string and interprets it according to the GS1 Databar format (https://www.databar-barcode.info/).

+This project would be helpful if you need to process large numbers of coupons.